NextronSystems/thor-manual/usage/custom-signatures.rst

    c.
 Define an appropriate score (optional but useful in THOR, default is 75)

-3. Check your rule by scanning the malware with the Yara binary from the project’s website to verify a positive match
+3. Check your rule by scanning the malware with the Yara binary from the project's website to verify a positive match

-4. Check your rule by scanning the "Windows" or "Program Files" directory with the Yara binary from the project’s website to detect possible false positives
+4. Check your rule by scanning the "Windows" or "Program Files" directory with the Yara binary from the project's website to detect possible false positives

 5. Copy the file to the "/custom-signatures/yara" folder of THOR and